StreetStrider/fluh/readme.md

 ## Examples
 Learn by [examples](examples/).
 You can run `examples/set-interval.js` example via `npm run example set-interval`.
 Run all examples by `npm run examples`.

+## To Users and Contributors
+This is a project of mine to prove that simplified approach to FRP is viable.
+I develop and use this in private projects for a while (in fact, there're at least two years of various development activities behind).
+It works quite fine, it's very well tested and there're no strange and unexpected behaviors I've struggled with.
+The performance is good as well.

+However, it lacks testing in battle conditions.
+There may be absence of operators you may deem to be must-have.
+Type definitions most likely to be not precise enough or even be incorrect.
+If you want to try this project you're welcome to try.
+Creating new transformations is easy in terms of `map` and `thru`.
+I would accept fixes, of course (for instance, better typings).

+I also would accept new operators in most of the cases.
+The rule of thumb is that they must be generic enough (anything underscore-like or rxjs-like) and they must not have dependencies on their own.
+It is OK to have them in the base package, because it is not a burden for a consumer in server-side (HDD) nor in client-side (tree-shaking).
+If the new operator does depend on something (like `throttle`) it is better to create standalone package (like `fluh-throttle` or `fluh-ratelimit` for `throttle`/`debounce`/etc… in one package).
+Such package should have direct dependency on `throttle`/etc… and peer dependency on `fluh`.

 ## License
 ISC, © Strider, 2022.